-Test of English as a Foreign Language (TOEFL) All applicants whose native language is not English are required to submit scores from the Test of English as a Foreign Language (TOEFL).
+Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS)

+All applicants whose native language is not English are required to submit scores from the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
 Test scores that are more than two years old at the time of application are not accepted.